Shiloh-S-Pitt/shiloh-s-pitt/README.md

 ## I'm a Son (middle child without the syndrome), Father, & a Data Scientist!

 - 🔭 I’m currently working @ GAF as a Sr. Data Scientist!
-- 🌱 I’m currently trying to learn everything
+- 🌱 I’m currently trying to learn everything.
 - 👯 I’m looking to collaborate with awesome Data Scientist, Engineers & Researchers
-- 🥅 2022 Goals: Contribute more to data science projects
+- 🥅 2023 Goals: Contribute more to data science projects
 - ⚡ Fun fact: I'm obsessed with anime & walks by waterfronts